PHX2600/The-Archive/forum/Security/1152 - Does anybody have Rainbow Tables to share  trade.md

 I've spent the last week or so downloading the Renderlab top 1000 SSID WPA rainbow tables.
 My point is that these can be gigantic, and my internet connection is awfully slow.
 It seems like the best way to trade these around is on hard drives at the meetings after one of us downloads one.
 I'll bring said WPA rainbow tables on my laptop or an external drive for anybody to copy at the meeting.
 I'd like a decent MD5 table if someone else is interested in blowing through bandwidth.

-&quot;Never underestimate the bandwidth of a station wagon filled with tapes.&quot;
+"Never underestimate the bandwidth of a station wagon filled with tapes."

 --------------------------------------------------------------------------------